Jamie Benn: Recent years (2023–present)

 On December 11, 2023, Benn recorded his 500th NHL assist on a goal by Miro Heiskanen in a 6–3 win over the Detroit Red Wings.
 Benn would finish the 2023–24 season with 21 goals, 39 assists for 60 points in all 82 contests as the Stars as a team clinched the top seed in the Western Conference.
 In the 2024 playoffs, Benn and the Stars would go on another lengthy run as they would make a second consecutive conference finals and third in his career and captaincy by defeating the defending Stanley Cup champion Vegas Golden Knights in seven games in the opening round followed by a second round victory in six games over the Colorado Avalanche before getting defeated in the conference finals in six games for a second consecutive year, this time to the Edmonton Oilers.
 Benn finished the playoffs with four goals and 11 assists for 15 points in all 19 playoff games.

 On June 26, 2025, Benn agreed to a one-year, $1 million contract extension with $3 million in potential performance bonuses that runs through the 2025–26 season.
 On September 25, it was announced that Benn would miss at least four weeks after suffering a collapsed lung.
+Benn scored the 400th NHL goal of his career off a feed from Wyatt Johnston during an 8–3 win against the Edmonton Oilers on November 25.

+On July 3, 2026, Benn signed a one-year, $850,000 contract with $1,150,000 in performance bonuses with the Stars.
+He will receive $200,000 each for playing in 10, 20, and 40 games, along with $150,000 if the Stars qualify for the playoffs and $100,000 for each round won by the Stars.